2019 March Basketball: How to Score Cheap Tickets, Dress the Part & Watch Free Online

-Your bracket is full, your heart is pounding in anticipation and you're ready to see your favorite teams take the hardwood.
-But if you're in need of new team swag, or if recently took our advice to cancel your cable, you might be a little nervous.
+Your bracket is filling up, your heart is pounding in anticipation and you're ready to see your favorite teams take the hardwood.
+But if you're in need of new team swag, or if you recently took our advice to cancel your cable, you might be a little nervous.
 How are you going watch it all?
 And where can you find cheap team apparel at the last minute?

 Fear not, my fellow basketball fiends, you have options!
 No cable?
 Pat yourself on the back for that, because you can probably watch the Big Dance for free.
 Want to gear up?
 It's very possible to deck yourself out in your team's colors (and add a branded Crock-Pot to boot!) for WAY less than $100.
 And if you want to see all the action up close and personal, we've got you covered on finding ticket deals, too.

 Best place for hats: Lids

 There are more than 150 styles of college headwear available for $5 at Lids.com.
 This is currently the lowest price online for NCAA (ahem) lids.
 Shipping is $4.99, but this still comes out to under $10 to rep your school on the top of your head.
 Choose from fitted, snapback, or adjustable caps.

 Where to find deals on branded tailgating and household gear: